General Terms and Conditions of Delivery and Payment

 (6) Despite dissenting provisions by the Purchaser, we are entitled to offset the Purchaser’s payments first with older claims due against the Purchaser; we will inform the Purchaser of any type of offsetting.
 In case any costs and interests have already occurred, we are entitled to offset the payment first with the costs, then the interests and the main service at last.

 (7) Payments are only considered settled if we can dispose of the amount.

-(8) In case of the Purchaser’s default in payment, the statutory provisions are fully applicable.
+(8) Upon expiry of the payment deadline, the Purchaser shall be in default.
+In case of the Purchaser’s default in payment, the statutory provisions are fully applicable.

 4. Serial Deliveries, Long-term and Call-off Contracts